-Management is responsible for the Annual Financial Statements referred to in this MD&A. The Audit Committee of the Company's Board of Directors has been delegated the responsibility to review the Annual Financial Statements and MD&A and make recommendations to the Company's Board.
-It is the Board which has final approval of the Annual Financial Statements and MD&A.
+Management is responsible for the Interim Financial Statements referred to in this MD&A. The Audit Committee of the Company's Board of Directors has been delegated the responsibility to review the Interim Financial Statements and MD&A and make recommendations to the Company's Board.
+It is the Board which has final approval of the Interim Financial Statements and MD&A.

-The Annual Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and the International Financial Reporting Interpretations Committee ("IFRIC").
+The Interim Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and the

+International Financial Reporting Interpretations Committee ("IFRIC").
 Based on the nature of the Company's activities, both presentation and functional currency is Canadian dollars.

-The Company's Annual Financial Statements have been prepared using IFRS applicable to a going concern, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+The Company's Interim Financial Statements have been prepared in accordance with IAS 34, Interim Financial Reporting and should be read in conjunction with Iso's Annual Financial Statements, which have been prepared using IFRS applicable to a going concern, which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 The ability of the Company to continue as a going concern is dependent on its ability to obtain financing and achieve future profitable operations.